Lights, Camera, SNAPCHAT

 A small pitcher of flammable liquid - more specifically, Bacardi - is drizzled atop the 8-inch pizza before being set alight.
 Watch the cheese sizzle and bubble as soft blue-orange flames dance across the pizza.

 The Bacardi provided a touch of booziness, but it was very mild and didn’t overpower the thin-crust pizza.
 The flames also left some char on the seafood and cheese, imparting a nice smokey flavor to the dish.
 I liked the crispy crust and the creative execution of this dish, but it didn’t taste too far off from something that you could whip up in your own kitchen.

-If your inner arsonist is still not satisfied, Atmosphere Cafe serves other flaming dishes as well, including a flaming waffle stack!
+If your inner arsonist is still not satisfied, Atmosphere Bistro serves other flaming dishes as well, including a flaming waffle stack!